-- 16.1 Withdrawal notice must be provided to the MPCC in writing. - Withdrawal notice must be received no later than the 1st of the month to entitle a refund for the subsequent month's fees.
+- 16.1 Withdrawal notice must be provided to the MPCC in writing. - 16.2 Withdrawal notice must be received no later than the 1st of the month to entitle a refund for the subsequent month's fees.
 For example, February 1 notice in writing to receive refund for March fees.
-This provides one (1) months' notice. - 46.3 An administration fee of \$50 will be applied to all withdrawal requests and requests to reduce the number of days per week attended. - 16.4 Refunds will not be pro-rated. - Written requests for a withdrawal submitted after April 1st, of the given school year, will be required to pay fees through to the end of June.

-16.6 Withdrawal from the summer child care program will result in a \$50 withdrawal fee per child per week.
+This provides one (1) months' notice. - 16.3 An administration fee of \$50 will be applied to all withdrawal requests and requests to reduce the number of days per week attended. - 16.4 Refunds will not be pro-rated. - 16.5 Written requests for a withdrawal submitted after April 1st, of the given school year, will be required to pay fees through to the end of June. - 16.6 Withdrawal from PA days must be received three (3) weeks prior to the date of care to receive a full refund. - 16.7 Withdrawal from the summer child care program will result in a \$50 withdrawal fee per child per week. - 16.8 A withdrawal fee of \$75/child is applied for all withdrawals for children ages 5 and under.